sharesight/www.sharesight.com/howtos/build_problems.md

 undefined method `+' for nil:NilClass
 ```

-If you see this pattern: `undefined method `something` for nil:NilClass` it means there's a blank field that Ruby is trying to process (in this example, it's trying to add it).
+If you see this pattern: `undefined method `something` for nil:NilClass` it means there's a blank field that Ruby is trying to process (in this example, it's trying to add/concatenate it with a `+` operation).

-*Solution*: Look for a field that's blank and related to the page mentioned.
-I guess here it was a tax rate?
+*Solution*: Look for a field that's blank and related to the page mentioned - a tax reporting landing page, here, from the looks of it.

 ### NoMethodError for <Contentful::Asset